STANDARD TERMS OF ENGAGEMENT:

-4.4 Subject to paragraph 4.6 the maximum liability of KEYSTONE BUILDING CONSULTANTS LTD shall be £1,000,000 in total for all claims howsoever arising in connection with the Service under or in connection with this Agreement.
+4.4 Subject to paragraph 4.6 the maximum liability of KEYSTONE BUILDING CONSULTANTS LTD shall be the fee multiplied by 15, in total, for all claims howsoever arising in connection with the Service under or in connection with this Agreement.

 4.5 If these limits are not acceptable please contact KEYSTONE BUILDING CONSULTANTS LTD to discuss agreeing higher figures; any variation agreed will be recorded in writing.

 4.6 Nothing in these Terms of Appointment shall exclude or restrict KEYSTONE BUILDING CONSULTANTS LTD’s liability for death or personal injury resulting from KEYSTONE BUILDING CONSULTANTS LTD’s negligence or for fraud.